havenstadrp/documentatie/docs/guide/financieel/bank.md

 # 🏦 qb-banking

-{% hint style="danger" %}
+!!! danger
     This resource is currently being re-worked and merged with qb-atms

 ## Introduction